How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

 \subsubsection{How?}

-The organizers first need to identify \textbf{what technologies and topics are necessary} for people to participate in their event and to what extent participants should know about them before coming to the event.
+Organizers first need to identify \textbf{what technologies and topics are necessary} for people to participate in their event and to what extent participants should know about them before attending.
 One common way to help achieve this is for organizers to arrange training programs in which participants are taught specific technologies or domain knowledge that they would need to use at the event.
-These programs can consist of webinars developed by the organizers, or pointers to existing resources that are available, e.g. on Youtube, or the Coding Academy website \cite{codecademy} and that projected participants can use to prepare themselves \cite{nolte2020what}.
+These programs can consist of webinars developed by the organizers, datasets or software provided by stakeholders, or pointers to existing resources that are available, e.g., on Youtube, or the Coding Academy website~\cite{codecademy} and that projected participants can use to prepare themselves~\cite{nolte2020what}.

-The organizers should ensure that the tutorial materials are \textbf{accessible} to all participants.
-This typically includes posting them on the hackathon website, the collaboration platform through which the hackathon is organized, e.g. GitHub, or other document sharing tools, e.g. GoogleDrive.
+\forceindent The organizers should ensure that the tutorial materials are \textbf{accessible} to all participants.
+This typically includes posting them on the hackathon website, the collaboration platform through which the hackathon is organized, e.g., GitHub, or other document-sharing tools, e.g., GoogleDrive.

+\forceindent \textbf{Tutorials} are often delivered as pre-recorded videos with interactive Q\&A at scheduled times before the hackathon.
+If the training, for example, is related to the configuration of the development environment, participants can watch a pre-recorded video, replicate the steps shown in the video, and communicate with trainers during the Q\&A session and/or via emails.
+Alternatively, tutorials can be delivered live by a mentor (section \ref{sec:dec:mentor},~\cite{nolte2020support}), which guides a group of participants through activities interactively.
+The EasterHack event highlighted such pre-event training~\cite{braune2021interdisciplinary}.